jillesvangurp/spring-depend/README.md

 # Future work
 When time allows, I might work on these topics a bit.
 Pull requests are welcome of course.

   - Better graph implementation than the rather limited `SimpleGraph` currently included.
-This was a quick and dirty job.
+This was a quick and dirty job but it seems good enough.
   - Fix the bean graph to not be a reverse dependency graph.
   - Simple metrics for coherence and coupling.
   - Test framework support so you can assert constraints on your dependencies and related metrics from a simple unit test.